 - Browse the web for other opportunities.
 If you see a local organization or a production company that you would like to work with, but they do not have any internship openings listed, try emailing them your resume or portfolio and asking if they will take you on as an intern for academic credit.
 Lower budget operations would likely be more receptive to direct contact request than a higher budget production.

 - Network by attending Q+A events and introducing yourself to guest speakers who work in the filmmaking industry; put yourself out there and let people know you are friendly, professional, and serious about film and media.

 How do I sign up for an internship?

 - Contact the business and set up an interview or submit a resume.
 Some businesses will ask for both.

-- If the student is offered an internship position, the student should contact Ellen Bishop and draw up an exact description of the number of hours the student will work and the type of work, both academic and on the job, that the student will undertake.
-Usually a student works between 10 and 20 hours a week for not more than 12 weeks, keeps an ongoing weekly journal, and writes a 10–12-page paper at the end of the internship reflecting on the student's experiences.
-In rare cases students can earn 6 credits for an internship, but this must be negotiated with the faculty sponsor.
+- If the student is offered an internship position, the student should contact Dr. Mark Best at email@example.com and complete a Learning Agreement describing the number of hours the student will work and the type of work that the student will undertake.
+Usually a student works between 10 and 20 hours a week for not more than 12 weeks, keeps an ongoing weekly journal, and writes a 10–12 page paper at the end of the internship reflecting on the student's experiences.

 Please note these internships may require students to work at a facility outside the university, and these facilities may or will require a criminal background check, and an act 33/34 clearance (if applicable), and perhaps a drug screen to determine whether the applicant is qualified to participate in the internship.
 Additionally, in order to become licensed (when this is applicable), many states will inquire as to whether the applicant has been convicted of a misdemeanor, a felony, or a felonious or illegal act associated with alcohol, and/or substance abuse.